pjgleixner-pers/Gannett-Coding-challenge/README.md

 HTTP/1.1 204 No Content
 ```
 #### Error handling:
-If it is run with an Id that does not exist in the data will trow a 404 Not Found
+If it is run with an Id that does not exist in the data will trow a 404 Not Found <br />
-Example:
+Example: <br />
-item id = 1234-1234-1234-1234 doesn't exist in this example
+item id = 1234-1234-1234-1234 doesn't exist in this example <br />
 Request:
 ```
 curl -i --request DELETE --url localhost:8080/items/1234-1234-1234-1234